 An Attorney Can Help

-While many people are able to receive the money they deserve, others may struggle with the complex filing process and will be denied benefits, especially by profit-conscious insurance companies looking for excuses not to pay.
+While many people are able to receive the money they deserve, others may struggle with the complex filing process.
+These applicants will likely be denied benefits by profit-conscious insurance companies looking for excuses not to pay.

 Florida workers compensation laws are complicated and change frequently.
 It is important to consult an attorney to assist you through the claims process.
-Also, if your employer has refused to pay you benefits, we can help you fight for the compensation you deserve.
+Also, if your employer has refused to pay you benefits, our attorneys can help you fight for the compensation you deserve.

-If you or a loved one became sick or hurt while at work, the Florida workers compensation law can protect you and enable you to collect fair compensation.
-However, it is important that you call an experienced Orlando workers compensation attorney, like one at the personal injury firm of Colling, Gilbert, Wright & Carter to help you win your claim.
-If you live in the Orlando area, please schedule a workers compensation consultation today.
+If you or a loved one became sick or hurt while at work, the Florida workers' compensation attorneys can protect you and enable you to collect fair compensation.
+Contact Colling Gilbert Wright & Carter online or by phone at (855) 880-4741 for a free review of your workplace injury claim.